serverlessworkflow/specification/specification.md

 * Reference a `produced` and `consumed` [event definitions](#Event-Definition) via the `eventRef` property.
 * Reference a sub-workflow invocation via the `subFlowRef` property.

+Note that `functionRef`, `eventRef`, and `subFlowRef` are mutually exclusive, meaning that only of of them can be specified in a single action definition.

+The `name` property specifies the action name.
+The `id` property specifies the unique action id.

 In the event-based scenario a service, or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via an event.
 The [eventRef](#EventRef-Definition) property defines the